 There was a £45 million positive movement in the value of 3i's investment in the Debt Warehouse in the six months to 30 September 2009 as a result of an improvement in the secondary loan market.

-A detailed breakdown of the assets under management for the Buyouts business line is provided on pages 2, 13 and 14.
+A breakdown of the assets under management for the Buyouts business line is provided in table 20.